- Introduction

 Do Not Track Signals

 Some web browsers transmit "Do Not Track" (DNT) signals to websites.
-Because there is no universally accepted standard for how to respond to DNT signals, our Services do not currently respond to DNT signals.
-However, as noted above, we do not engage in third-party advertising tracking or cross-site behavioral targeting.
+Because there is no universally accepted standard for how to respond to DNT signals, our Services do not respond to them.
+As noted above, we do not use analytics, advertising, or cross-site tracking technologies at all.

 Our Services are not directed to individuals under the age of 18.
 We do not knowingly collect personal information from children under 18 without the consent of a parent or legal guardian.
 If we become aware that we have inadvertently collected personal information from a child under 18 without appropriate consent, we will take steps to delete that information promptly.